Please note that Tapas no longer supports Internet Explorer.

 Leonidas knew where the tiger den was.
 With his hand on his sword, he rushed there.
 Hefting the plank that secured the door, he swung it open.
 Stairs led down into the pit.
 The morning light peered through the buildings and gave fresh light to the way he must descend.

-In the faint light, he could see the striped figure on the floor.
+In the diminished light of the cave, he could see the striped figure on the floor.
 As he got closer, his courage increased.
 Was the tiger dead?
 Had his brother managed to kill it?
 He got excited.
 That would be magnificent.

 “Is anyone here?” he whispered.